C5278/recap-workshop-2025/README.md

     10.1.
 In dev branch, locate the `rewards` folder and its service files (`index.cds`, `index.js`, etc.) in the project.

     10.2.
 Copy the entire `rewards` folder along with its contents to your working branch (e.g., `main`).

+11. Deploy app to BTP

+12.Configure SAP Build WOrkspace

 11. Add **Notification configuration** to the project: